-- For a hearty, wintry meal make vegetable soup – a great way to up your vege intake, save time and money, and drop some weight!
+- For a hearty, winter meal make vegetable soup – a great way to up your vege intake.

 - If you prefer raw veges to cooked, eat them as a snack or just lightly stir-fry them for dinner.

 Why?
-They are high in fibre, so keep you feeling fuller for longer, and much better for your gut health:
+They are high in fibre, so keep you feeling fuller for longer.
+And they're good for your gut health.

 - Use wholemeal flour instead of white flour.

-- Choose grainy breads, crackers and cereals, e.g wheat biscuits, porridge granary and wholemeal breads.
+- Choose grainy breads, crackers and cereals, eg, wheat biscuits, porridge, wholemeal breads.

-- Add whole grain cereal, like barley and rice, to bulk out soups and casseroles.
+- Add wholegrain cereal, like barley and brown rice, to bulk out soups and casseroles.

 Why?
-Eating less fat helps with weight loss – and the type of fat is important:
+Eating less fat helps with weight loss.
+The type of fat you do eat is also important.

 - When you cook with fat, use 1 teaspoon per person of liquid oils, eg, canola, soy, peanut, rice bran, olive.